siralam/LoopingViewPager/README.md

 ## Release notes

+v1.5.0

+- Use data binding.
+- Use recyclerview to display indicators.
+- Update indicator attributes to more advance.

 v1.4.1

 - Removed setting aspect ratio inside LoopingViewPager.
 Let its parent to decide how to layout it (